Mihai Răzvan Ungureanu

-Mihai Răzvan Ungureanu (/ro/; born 22 September 1968) is a Romanian historian, politician who served as Prime Minister of Romania in 2012.
+Mihai Răzvan Ungureanu (Note: /ro/) (born 22 September 1968) is a Romanian historian, politician who served as Prime Minister of Romania in 2012.
 He was the foreign minister of Romania from 28 December 2004 to 12 March 2007, and he was appointed as Director of the Foreign Intelligence Service later in 2007.
 Following the resignation of the Emil Boc government, he was appointed prime minister serving through April 2012, when his cabinet was dismissed following a parliamentary vote of no-confidence.
 He was confirmed by the Parliament for a second term as Director of the Foreign Intelligence Service, after President Klaus Iohannis nominated him in June 2015, but he resigned in September 2016, citing health issues.

 Education

 Ungureanu studied Maths and Physics at the Costache Negruzzi High School in Iași, where he graduated valedictorian in 1987.
 Ungureanu later studied History and Philosophy at the Alexandru Ioan Cuza University, where he graduated in 1992.
 From 1985 to 1989, Ungureanu was an alternate member of the Union of Communist Youth Central Committee, while between 1990 and 1992 he was a member of the university senate as a student representative.
 In 1993, Ungureanu obtained a master's degree at the Oxford Centre for Hebrew and Jewish Studies, an affiliated programme of St Cross College at the University of Oxford.
 In March 2004 he received a PhD degree from the Alexandru Ioan Cuza University after submitting a thesis on the "Conversion and integration in the Romanian society in the early-modern era".